-NAM also provides investment management services to a variety of Funds, including 1940 Act registered Funds (e.g., mutual funds, closed-end funds, ETFs, unit investment trusts ("UITs") and non 1940 Act registered Funds (e.g., bank collective trusts, private funds and offshore funds).
+NAM also provides investment management services to a variety of Funds, including 1940 Act registered Funds (e.g., mutual funds, closed-end funds, ETFs) and non-1940 Act registered Funds.
+Non-1940 Act registered funds include, bank collective trusts, private funds (including collateralized debt obligation (CDO) and collateralized loan obligation (CLO) funds) and offshore funds.
+As discussed further in Item 11, NAM affiliates (including TIAA) may invest (e.g., seed capital) in certain Funds.

 In connection with its advisory services to a Fund, NAM or its related persons providing services to such Fund generally receive advisory, administration, co-administration and/or distribution fees from the Fund and/or from investment advisers to the Fund.
-Clients should carefully review the Funds' prospectuses or other offering documents for more detailed information regarding a Fund to which NAM provides investment services.
+Clients should carefully review the

+Funds' prospectuses or other offering documents for more detailed information regarding a Fund to which NAM provides investment services.

-In the absence of a formalized advisory arrangement, investors in Nuveen Funds advised or subadvised by NAM will not be advisory clients of NAM, and NAM will not provide investment advice or recommendations with respect to the merits and suitability of the particular investment and investment decision for the particular investor.
-Investors in Nuveen Funds are encouraged to consult their own financial, tax and legal advisors regarding such decisions.
+In the absence of a formalized advisory arrangement, investors in Funds advised or subadvised by NAM will not be advisory clients of NAM, and NAM will not provide investment advice or recommendations with respect to the merits and suitability of the particular investment and investment decision for the particular investor.
+Investors in Funds advised or subadvised by NAM are encouraged to consult their own financial, tax and legal advisors regarding such decisions.
 Nuveen Fund shares are available through many unaffiliated broker-dealers and other financial services firms.